w8s-class/CS1520-Class-Information/docs/presentations/auth/auth.md

 ## General approaches to authentication

-* Using multiple of these together leads to two-factor authentication
+* Using multiple of these together leads to multi-factor authentication (MFA)
 * Password authentication is (currently) the most widely-used authentication approach

 -###-